 Build your tribe in doing your dollars differently in retirement.
-Set yourself up for growth and true prosperity by putting the professionals and the proponents in place to walk alongside you in 2019.
+Set yourself up for growth and true prosperity by putting the professionals and the proponents in place to walk alongside you in the next year.

 Create financial affirmations.
 Write them down, say them out loud, and tell your brain you are going to do money in a new way.
 You can affirm how you bring money into your life or how you share it with people or causes that are important to you.

 You can avow how you want to grow your financial resources or protect them.
 You may want to declare a new way of making spending decisions.
 Make your affirmation in present tense, “I am doing…” If you need some ideas – check these out.